housni/li3_file_datasource/README.md

 		]);
 	?>

+#### NOTES
+* Please make sure the `path` is writable if `mode` is `a+`.
+* If `mode` is `r` then make sure `path` is readable, at least.
+* By default, the `path` for CSV's are `app/resources/file/csv`
+* By default, a `Posts` model would cause the plugin to look for the CSV file `app/resources/file/csv/posts.csv`

 For more about `mode`, look at the `mode` parameter of [fopen()](http://www.php.net/manual/en/function.fopen.php#function.fopen).
 The `flags` are for [SPLFileObject](http://www.php.net/manual/en/class.splfileobject.php#splfileobject.constants).

 ## Usage
+Since the file won't have its own schema definition, you must specify the schema in your model.
+The plugin will then read the data and map the data with the schema you defined.
+In the example below, the plugin will map the 2nd piece of data it reads to `title`.

 	<?php